My husband, Dennis, and I received an email about the romantic differences between men and women. It began by asking, "How do you romance a woman?"

 Have you ever thanked God for the way He created you and your husband?
 God doesn't make mistakes, and thanking Him for His design is the first step in finding peace in your situation.
 And doing that will give God the opportunity to change your thinking.

 Thanking God is a decision I choose to make.
 From there, I choose to love my husband even if I don't have strong feelings.
 Love, ultimately, is a commitment to seek the best of the one loved.
 I can choose to exercise my power as a passionate, nurturing, fully alive woman, or I can withhold and withdraw.

 You face the same decision to love your man today.

 Your husband will never be the man God created him to be if you don't validate his maleness and understand and satisfy his need for sexual intimacy.
-You are God's primary instrument of love and affirmation if he is to became God's man.
-You have the power to make him or break him because men are not born, they are made.
+You are God's primary instrument of love and affirmation if he is to become God's man.
+You have the power to make him or break him, because men are not born, they are made.

-Be sure to read Dennis Rainey's article on, "Why Sex Is So Important to Your Wife."
+Be sure to read Dennis Rainey's article, "Why Sex Is So Important to Your Wife."

 Adapted by permission of Thomas Nelson Inc., Nashville, TN, from Rekindling the Romance, copyright 2004 by Dennis and Barbara Rainey.
 All rights reserved.
 Copying or using this material without written permission from the publisher is strictly prohibited and in direct violation of the copyright law.